noahsmiths/HonorsCarolinaResumeApp/README.md

     {"welcome":"This is the Honors Carolina Resume App backend ExpressJS API.
 From here you can CRUD resumes stored in MongoDB."}
     ```
     * Congratulations the backend is now deployed!
+5. Deploying the Front End
+    * Follow all of the same steps for Deploying the Express API, except provide the link for your front end repo instead!
+6. Enable SSL
+    * This step is required to enable HTTPS
+    * Go to the administrator view and go to the Networking Tab
+    * From there find the routes for both your front end and back end node applications
+    * And add the following lines to YAML configuration under the spec section of both routes
+    ```
+    tls:
+        termination: edge
+        insecureEdgeTerminationPolicy: None
+    ```